-As we wrap up 2019, one of the most common threat vectors used by the Cyberattacker still continues to be Malware.
-There have been some very nasty files that have been deployed recently, such as Ryuk, Sodinokibi, LockerGoga and many others, and they all have caused a lot of damage both in terms of downtime and the bottom line to the businesses and corporations that have been impacted by them.
-In fact, our previous blogs have examined the five worst Malware attacks in history.
+One of the most common threat vectors to damaging your cyber security continues to be malware and ransomware.
+There have been some very nasty types of ransomware that have been deployed recently, such as Ryuk, Sodinokibi, LockerGoga and many others, and they all have caused a lot of damage both in terms of downtime and the bottom line to the businesses and corporations that have been impacted by them.
+In fact, in a previous article, we outlined the five worst Malware attacks in history.

-But when one thinks about Malware, attacks such as Ransomware, Phishing, Business Email Compromise (BEC), etc. often come to mind.
-But there is another threat vector that is gaining strong traction – Document based Malware, which is the focal point of this blog.
+But when one thinks about Malware, attacks such as Ransomware, Phishing and Business Email Compromise (BEC) often come to mind.
+But there is another threat vector that is gaining strong traction – Document based Malware.

 A formal definition of this is as follows:

 “It is malware that is hidden directly in the document itself or an embedded script downloads it from an external website,” explains Chad Lauterbach, CEO of Be Structured, an IT support company in Los Angeles.

 The most common types of Malware that are used to infect documents include the following: